miniduan/snippets/README.md

 Contains the 3GPP schemas and generated Scala classes for parsing.

-#### data-generator
+##### data-generator

-Random data generator to simulates telecom nodes producing PM data, output written in 3GPP XML format.
+Random data generator to simulate telecom nodes producing PM data, output written in 3GPP XML format.
 Basic utility used for testing the parser.